 She was running a going out of business sale.
 As many of you know, cloth diapers aren’t really ever on sale.
 Maybe 10% off …but not 50%!
 She had a full rack of GroVia cloth diapers.
 These are all in two diapers with reusable shells.
 She had Hook and Loop, Snaps, Organic Soakers and Boosters.
 I bought every… single… one.

-I was still using newborn diapers that I had rented (so I could try cloth out and see what brands I liked.)
+I was still using newborn diapers that I had rented (so I could try cloth diapers out and see what brands I liked.)
 Most one-sized diapers are too big for newborns anyway.
 So I stashed these away for when Sophia was a little bigger.

 I think I started using them with the rise snapped down when Sophia was about 4-5 months old.
 When we started using the GroVia’s my first impression was that they seemed to be well made.

 The snap-in soaker pads are waterproofed on the back.
-That was a big help keeping the shell dry so it could be used again.
+That was a big help in keeping the shell dry so it could be used again.
 The snaps were strong, both on the closure of the shell and where the soaker snapped in.
 The Velcro wasn’t scratchy and actually did a pretty decent job at keeping the diaper closed.
-The laundry tabs worked pretty good, (which is great because that was before I discovered the loop tape trick!)
+The laundry tabs worked pretty well, (which is great because that was before I discovered the loop tape trick!)
 There is actually a tab to tuck the laundry tab under, but I never bothered.